My name is Tom Sawford and I live in Winchester, Hampshire, England.

 or join me on Facebook.

-Please visit my other blog on the subject of Byzantium; it too is full of interesting articles and photographs of beautiful Byzantine art from my travels.
+Please visit my other blog on the subject of Byzantium; it too is full of interesting articles and photographs of beautiful Byzantine things.

 Some words about use of the comment facility on this blog: